What is a Sales Funnel and How Does it Work Exactly?

 The sales funnel provides canvas for describing and optimizing your sales process so that you get more business.

 The model presents the customer journey as a series of stages from awareness to the moment of purchase.
-You can drive more sales by planning your marketing communication along the stages.
+You can drive more sales by planning your marketing communication along the stages, supported by a sales methodology that aligns with your business goals.

 What are the 4 sales funnel stages?